qdentity/mise-elixir/README.md

 ### Using the CLI

-You can download and compile a specific commit reference from the [Elixir GitHub repository](https://github.com/elixir-lang/elixir/commits/main) by running: `asdf install elixir ref:<commit reference>`.
+You can download and compile a specific commit reference from the [Elixir GitHub repository](https://github.com/elixir-lang/elixir/commits/main) by running: `mise install elixir ref:<commit reference>`.
 You can then set the local/global version to your new version by running:

 ```
-asdf local elixir ref:<commit reference>
+mise local elixir ref:<commit reference>
 # Or
-asdf global elixir ref:<commit reference>
+mise global elixir ref:<commit reference>
 ```

-You can also [compile Elixir from source](https://github.com/elixir-lang/elixir/tree/master#compiling-from-source) without using `asdf` (for example, so that you can use the `master` branch of elixir or a branch with your own modifications), then use it by specifying the directory path:
+You can also [compile Elixir from source](https://github.com/elixir-lang/elixir/tree/master#compiling-from-source) without using `mise` (for example, so that you can use the `main` branch of elixir or a branch with your own modifications), then use it by specifying the directory path:

 ```
 # After Elixir already installed into /path/to/elixir
-asdf local elixir path:/path/to/elixir
+mise local elixir path:/path/to/elixir
 # Or
-asdf global elixir path:/path/to/elixir
+mise global elixir path:/path/to/elixir
 ```